-- Brainstorming: Brainstorming is used as a method to generate ideas and solve problems.
+- Brainstorming: Is used as a method to generate ideas and solve problems.
 Brainstorming allows us to visualize a broad range of design solutions before deciding which one to stick with.
 We have several regular weekly sessions with the UX team itself and often with a broader range of experts.

 - Task Analysis: A study of the actions required to complete a given task.
 Task Analysis is helpful when designers and developers try to understand the current W&R process and its information flows.

-- Usability Testing: is the observation of users trying to carry out tasks with a product.
+- Usability Testing: Is the observation of users trying to carry out tasks with a product.
 Testing can be focused on a single process or be much more wide ranging.
 This is the primary purpose of the Userlytics tool currently.

 - Concept Testing: A UX researcher shares an approximation of a product that captures the key essence (the Value Proposition) of a new concept to determine if it meets the needs of the target audience.
 This is also part of the purpose of the Userlytics user Validation program

-- Wireframes and prototypes - creation of a basic framework to follow, proceeded by more detailed look at the visual attributes of your design, prototypes usually include the first user interaction.
+- Wireframes and prototypes: Creation of a basic framework to follow, proceeded by more detailed look at the visual attributes of your design, prototypes usually include the first user interaction.